Welcome to my blog

 iPhone 8, What we think you can expect to see

-As the September announcement of the iPhone 8 approaches here are some insights on what we may expect.
-The name You may expect “iPhone 8” to be the name as it follows all of the names Apple has given to previous iPhones however with some of the new nomenclature (naming convention) that is being used for other Apple products it would be reasonable to expect a name such as the iPhone Pro, you have to admit it has a nice ring to it.
-The features More cameras, if Apple follows...
+You may expect "iPhone 8" to be the name as it follows all of the names Apple has given to previous iPhones.
+However, with some of the new nomenclature being used for other Apple products, it would be reasonable to expect a name such as iPhone Pro - you have to admit it has a nice ring to it.
+The shift in naming convention does raise questions about whether this is indeed an incremental update or something more significant.

 Two-factor authentication with Apple ID